 - 1 tablespoon onion powder

 - 1 tablespoon garlic powder

 Add more spice.
 This particular version is fairly mild so if you prefer a spicier dish, you can easily change up some of the ingredients.

 - Buy spicier versions of the ingredients such as Rotel Tomatoes with Habanero Peppers, Hot McCormick Seasoning, or stewed tomatoes with jalapeno.

 - Add in chopped jalapenos or increase the amount of cayenne pepper.

 - Have red pepper flakes or hot sauce on the side for people to add as much heat as they wish to their own bowls.

-How to store?
-Store in an airtight container in the fridge, whether you want to make this ahead of time, or store leftovers.
+STORE.
+Store Wendys copycat chili recipe in an airtight container in the refrigerator, whether you want to make this ahead of time, or store leftovers.
 It will keep for 3-4 days until you are ready to heat and serve.

 Wendy’s Chili Recipe